eecs582/eecs582.github.io/reviews.md

 page.
 In that case, you have to answer the questions in your review summary.

-If there are two or more required papers listed in one lecture, you are required to write a review for one of them (typically the first listed paper will be discussed extensively, so we suggest you to write review for that paper).
+If there are two or more required papers listed in one lecture, you are required to write a review for at least *one paper*.
+Typically the first listed paper will be discussed extensively, so we suggest you to write review for that paper.
 You are encouraged to briefly compared and contrast that paper with the others in your review.
-But note, this choice only applies to the review---you must still **read** all the required papers.
+But note, this choice only applies to the review---you must still **read all** the required papers.

 You are also welcome to include in your summary the questions that you would like to be discussed in class.